-Nqobile was one of the Miss Africa Perth 2017 finalists and she’s recently expressed interest in joining the POCreative team.
-We welcome her with open arms and have taken this opportunity to share her recent experience with MAP, and what to expect from her after the program.
+Nqobile was one of the Miss Africa Perth 2017 finalists and she’s expressed interest in joining the POCreative team.
+We welcome her with open arms and have taken this opportunity to share her experience with MAP, and what to expect from her after the program.

 Q – Hi Nqobile.
 Tell us, why did you join MAP2017?

 I joined MAP2017 because I wanted to do something that would push me out of my comfort zone and I also wanted a confidence boost.